Chart Color Schemes

 Gannawarra has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure.
-AreaSearch has identified ten projects that are expected to impact this region.
-Notable projects include Kerang Solar & BESS Hybrid, Kerang District Health Facility Upgrade (CSSD, PACU, and Operating Theatre Equipment), Victoria to NSW Interconnector West (VNI West), and Koorangie Energy Storage System (KESS).
-The following list provides details on those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified ten projects likely affecting this region.
+Notable ones are Kerang Solar & BESS Hybrid, Kerang District Health Facility Upgrade (CSSD, PACU, Operating Theatre Equipment), Victoria to NSW Interconnector West (VNI West), and Koorangie Energy Storage System (KESS).
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.